UCI-Ding-Lab/Temperature-Control/README.md

 ## Arduino Code
 The Arduino Nano on the PCB reads the temperature sensors and calculates the heating power to reach the target temperature with the PID algorithm.
-Then, a PWM signal is sent to the MOSFET with the heating elements to heat up the target block.
+Then, a PWM signal is sent to the MOSFET with the heating elements to heat the target block.
+The PID algorithm is used from [QuickPID](https://github.com/Dlloydev/QuickPID).